nRFCloud/github-release-util/README.md

 ```
 {
     "scripts": {
-        "release": "gru"
+        "release": "github-release-util"
     }
 }
 ```

 ### CLI mode
 By default this script walks the user through the decisions to create a release.
 It also has an option to send in all the options at once (no prompt).
 The following is an example of the available options.
-You can get this output by running `npx gru --cli --help`.
+You can get this output by running `npx github-release-util --cli --help`.

 ```
 Usage: index.ts [options]